 For IP holding business, ESA requires entities to declare whether they are high-risk IP legal entity and whether they wish to contest the rebuttable presumption in the Act, if so, the facts and matters relied upon.

 – If your BVI entity conducts relevant activities and is a non-resident company or non-resident limited partnership, you must declare the jurisdiction in which your BVI entity is tax resident together with supported evidence.
 Please note that these evidence is not described in the Act.

 – Finally, if your BVI entity does not carry on any relevant activity specified in the Act, you just have to notify your registered agent without need to provide supporting documents.

-No further details on filing process and submission period are given by the Act.
+No further details on the filing process and submission period are given by the Act.

 Our relationship manager will contact you as soon as we receive new guidance regarding these reporting requirements.

 Should you have any question of reporting obligation under BVI economic substance, please contact your direct account manager or drop us a message through firstname.lastname@example.org.